groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-folder/_index.md

      -H "authorization: Bearer YOUR_ACCESS_TOKEN"
 ```

-### SDK Examples
+### SDK Implementation Examples

-Let's see how to implement file listing using various SDKs:
+Let's see how this works in practice with different programming languages:

 #### C# Example